psyanite/SimpleMVC/README.md

 The Sass files are located in 'wwwroot/sass' structured into five folders, 'abstracts', 'base', 'components', 'sections', and 'vendors' appropriately.
 So far the CSS changes are for '/Views/Neila/Index.cshtml' which uses the '/Views/Neila/_Layout.cshtml'.

 ## Build configurations
 Two separate 'appsettings.json' files are utilized for environment specific logging and database connections.
 Further launch configurations can be configured on separate profiles in Launch Settings ('launchSettings.json').
-Thhe application starts up by running 'Startup.cs' with takes in these files into consideration.
+The application starts up by running 'Startup.cs' with takes in these files into consideration.

 ## Helpful links
 * [Sass guidelines](https://sass-guidelin.es/)